-Q. What is pyramid energy?.
+Q. What is pyramid energy?
 (So-called Pyramid Power?)

 A. Abundant evidence exists to show that ” energy of form” is attracted by, stored in, and emanated from model representations of the Great Pyramid.
 Years of investigation reveal that we are dealing with a multitude of energies, even though various researches tend to give the phenomenon a single name.

-Q. What does it do?
+Q. What can pyramid energy do?

 A. It is a fact that properly constructed Pyramid replicas (based upon the measurements of the Great Pyramid) enhance meditation inside the form.
 Models repeatedly produce preservation in organic matter and induce accelerated growth in plants.
 Replicas also improve the flavor of charged foods and liquids and sharpen or polish dull metals.

-Q. Is it scientific?
+Q. How is it scientific?

 A. If we are to conclude that test results are always 99% effective – which seems to be a strict requirement by orthodox scientists – the answer is no. Pyramid energies fluctuate due to solar and lunar cycles.
 Still, successes and quality of results are remarkably high beyond the laws of chance and mundane explanations often given by science.

 For example, some scientists claim that outside mechanical forces are solely responsible for the phenomenon.
 Others declare that pyramid replicas cause freshness in the manner of an ordinary cookie jar.
-But how can they make this theory stand when organic substances are naturally preserved within " open-frame" wire and metal tubing pyramids, rather than enclosed ones?
+But how can they make this theory stand when organic substances are naturally preserved within ” open-frame” wire and metal tubing pyramids, rather than enclosed ones

 A. Numerous tests spanning several decades have established the fact that a dehydration process takes place when living substances are cut off from their life source (such as a plant severed from its root system, or fruit removed from a tree).